Why Curtiss-Wright (CW) is a Top Momentum Stock for the Long-Term

 Momentum investors should take note of this Aerospace stock.
 CW has a Momentum Style Score of B, and shares are up 2.6% over the past four weeks.

-Four analysts revised their earnings estimate higher in the last 60 days for fiscal 2024, while the Zacks Consensus Estimate has increased $0.15 to $10.16 per share.
-CW also boasts an average earnings surprise of 7.7%.
+Four analysts revised their earnings estimate upwards in the last 60 days for fiscal 2024.
+The Zacks Consensus Estimate has increased $0.15 to $10.16 per share.
+CW boasts an average earnings surprise of 7.7%.

 With a solid Zacks Rank and top-tier Momentum and VGM Style Scores, CW should be on investors' short list.